Moving forward in Asia Pacific: 'future of work' survey

-Addressing remote working challenges and opportunities, we surveyed 120 client organisations across 17 industries, collecting key insights on the major trends that will shape future office environments, and transform how people work.
+We addressed the challenges and opportunities for remote working in Asia.
+This was done by surveying 120 client organisations across 17 industries.
+We collected key insights on major trends that will shape future office environments and transform how people work.

-While restrictions are loosening in many parts of Asia, with some companies having already re-entered the workplace either partially or entirely, an increasing number of organisations are left wondering what their future holds.
+Restrictions are loosening in many parts of Asia.
+Some companies have already re-entered the workplace either partially or entirely.
+There’s also an increasing number of organisations wondering what their future holds.

 Does remote working still make business sense moving forward?
 How can we, as individuals, remain on top of our health and productivity during such trying times?
 In what ways can companies support mental well-being while continuing to grow in the face of new challenges?

-These are some of the questions we looked to address in our ‘Remote Working’ survey, which evaluates experiences from 120 clients in 15 major hubs across Asia Pacific.
-In this report, we uncover key trends and insights on companies’ remote vs. in-office policies, and the solutions organisations can adopt to create futureproofed, human-centric work environments for all.
+These are some of the questions we addressed in our ‘Remote Working’ survey.
+This survey evaluates experiences from 120 clients in 15 major hubs across Asia Pacific.
+In this report we uncover key trends and insights on companies’ remote vs. in-office policies.
+We also looked at solutions organisations can adopt to create futureproofed, human-centric work environments.

 1 | Office vs. Remote: Balancing the best of both worlds